olimortimer/CodeIgniter-Mailgun-Library/README.md

 This is very much a WIP (Work In Progress), so some things may be missing.

+You will have to run following command to get the mailgun client.
+Then only the code will run.

+composer require mailgun/mailgun-php symfony/http-client nyholm/psr7

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!